oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter1-widget.md

 In this chapter, we learn the basic functions of Widget component development by registering a "Layout," aiming to study Widget components themselves without relying on the Oinone server.

-# I. Start with "Resource - Country Group"
+# Ⅰ. Start with "Resource - Country Group"

 Before learning, we need to switch to a unified page to facilitate learning the Widget framework without relying on the backend or other designers.